canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

     # in
     (checkbox_venv) > python3 -m coverage html

-As you can see we are way below the coverage target but this is difficoult to fix, we should add an end to end test of the main function, so that we cover it but, most importantly, we leave trace in the test file of an expected usage of the script.
+As you can see we are way below the coverage target but this is difficult to fix, we should add an end to end test of the main function, so that we cover it but, most importantly, we leave trace in the test file of an expected usage of the script.
 Add the following to ``tests/test_network_available.py``